 The Christmas Market at Gedächtniskirche is located around Kaiser Wilhelm Memorial Church, the landmark of West Berlin.
 This striking landmark is composed of the ruins of the church that was destroyed in the war, as well as a modern church building.
 It is a memorial for peace and reconciliation, commemorating Berliners’ determination to rebuild after the war.

-And not too far away from the Christmas market, you’ll find Kurfürstendamm which is not only one of the most popular shopping avenues in Berlin, but also famous for having the longest Christmas lights in the world!
+And not too far away, you’ll find Kurfürstendamm which is not only one of the most popular shopping avenues in Berlin, but also famous for having the longest Christmas lights in the world!

 As you can imagine, the Kurfurstendamm Weihnachtsmarkt at Kaiser Wilhelm Memorial Church is quite the tourist hotspot.
-But given its rich history and iconic architectural landmarks, it is one of our favourite Christmas markets in the German capital.
+But given its rich history and iconic architectural landmarks, it is one of our favourites.

 Not only are these hotels near Kurfurstendamm Christmas Market, but also close to the ‘Fifth Avenue’ of Berlin.
 Here are some great places to stay for the shopaholics out there: